 Images should tell the story of your event as simply as possible.
 Think about why people might want to attend: Is it taking place in a biergarten or cool abandoned warehouse?
 Then use a pic of the venue.
 Or are you pouring free drinks all night?
 Then go with a pic that shows off some of the cocktails.

 If you don’t have a great picture already sitting in your library, don’t fret.
-Hop on a stock-image site like the Dollar Photo Club, iStock, or Fotolia, where you can pick up cool images without breaking the bank, or just search for a few on Google Images.
+Hop on a stock-image site like the Dollar Photo Club, iStock, or Fotolia, at which you can pick up cool images without breaking the bank, or just search for a few on Google Images.

 Though a simple invite can do the job, there’s also a chance it will be ignored.
 But build a whole website around your party, and you give it major credibility.